Deploy a Fly App

 If the app to be deployed is configured with an eligible HTTP [[services]] section, and it does not yet have public IP addresses, fly deploy provisions a public IPv6 and a shared public IPv4 Anycast address.

-New Machines created within an App using fly machine run don't have the Apps V2 metadata, and are not automatically managed by fly deploy, so these can have their own configuration different from that of the App, and can even be based on a different Docker image.
+New Machines created using fly machine run, also known as unmanaged Machines, don’t have the fly_platform_version metadata, and are not automatically managed by Fly Launch.
+These unmanaged Machines can have their own configuration different from that of the App, and can even be based on a different Docker image.

 If a Machine has a mounted volume, fly deploy can't be used to mount a different one.
 You can change the mount point at which the volume's data is available in the Machine's file system, though.
 This is configured in the [mounts] section of fly.toml.